anjalisilva/gateCounts/README.md

 ## Description

-`gateCounts` is an R package for calculating daily, weekly, monthly, and cumulative visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
-Calculated visitor counts or user provided visitor counts can be visualized using multiple plot types.
+`gateCounts` is an R package for calculating daily visitor counts, provided raw daily gate counts, gate directionality, and gate counter maximum value.
+Calculated visitor counts or user provided visitor counts can be summarized on daily, weekly, monthly basis and visualized.
 For details see below.

 ## Installation